Solar batteries work by storing excess solar power that can be used by customers at other times, for example at night.

-Balance of system components such as wiring, battery management systems and other measurement and control components such as meters and switches.
-For battery systems capable of running standalone from the grid, extra components such as change-over switches will be required.
+- balance of system components such as wiring, battery management systems and other measurement and control components such as meters and switches.
+For battery systems capable of running standalone from the grid, extra components such as change-over switches are required.

 Battery manufacturers and suppliers offer a range of different products that may require different levels of system integration and installation work.